Gorkov algebraic diagrammatic construction for infinite nuclear matter: Introduction

-In this work, we present an approach that is founded on Gorkov theory and achieves ADC(3) for nuclear matter.
+In this work, we present a novel approach that is grounded in Gorkov theory and achieves ADC(3) for nuclear matter.
 Exploratory ADC(3) computations for nuclear matter were reported in Refs.~\cite{Barbieri2017,McilroyChristopher2020Sgfs} but based on Dyson theory, which is unstable to pairing effects.
 The issue could be resolved by embedding the self-energies computed in the Dyson formalism within the Gorkov framework to include a static self-consistent pairing field~\cite{MarinoPhdThesis,Marino2024,Marino2025Qnp}.
-Then, the bulk of dynamical contributions remains described with the Dyson-SCGF scheme up to ADC(3), allowing to recover the correlation energy accurately.
-A further improvement of our method exploits a combination of ADC and amplitudes determined from CC computations~\cite{Barbieri2017,Marino2024} to include effectively even higher-order many-body correlations.
+Then, the bulk of dynamical contributions remains described with the Dyson-SCGF scheme up to ADC(3), allowing to recover correlation energies accurately.
+A further improvement of our method exploits a combination of the ADC method with amplitudes determined from CC computations~\cite{Barbieri2017,Marino2024} to effectively include even higher-order many-body correlations.

 Our method has been recently applied in Refs.~\cite{Marino2024,Marino2025Qnp,Colo:2025ejt} to predicting the EOS, and its accuracy has been demonstrated in Ref.~\cite{Marino2024} by a comparison of nuclear matter energies between ADC, CC, and MBPT at third-order.
 However, a full account of our ADC-SCGF approach for nuclear matter was not yet available.
 The purpose of the present paper is twofold.
 First, we give an in-depth description of the method (Sec.~\ref{sec:formalism}), introducing the hybrid Gorkov-Dyson scheme and discussing its novel features, in particular, the modification of the ADC self-energy by the inclusion of CC corrections.
 Second, after carefully validating the numerical convergence of our approach (Sec.~\ref{sec:validation}), we present extensive new results extending the scope of ADC-SCGF to the calculation of both EOS and s.p.~properties, notably, momentum distributions and spectral functions as obtained with different $\chi$EFT interactions.
 Finally, conclusions and perspectives are outlined in Sec.~\ref{sec: Conclusions}.
 Further details regarding the working equations specific to homogeneous infinite matter and relations to other conventions used in the Gorkov SCGF literature are collected in the Appendices.